top of page

 Indicators of genuine alignment may include:

 Especially in areas close to nature parks, ski resorts, or bodies of water, local government and environmental groups can drastically change the trajectory of a project.
-While the area might seem sound, the disruption of the land can uncover environmental issues such as soil or water remediation resulting in a stalled project or lawsuit ultimately delaying and reducing investor’s return of capital.
+While the area might seem sound, the disruption of the land can uncover environmental issues such as soil or water remediation, resulting in a stalled project or lawsuit that ultimately delays and reduces investors’ return of capital.
 While community buy-in can reduce permitting and political risk, it should complement, not replace, sound financial and environmental fundamentals.

 A Credible and Achievable Exit Strategy